YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

 To capture good driving behavior, I first recorded four laps on track one in a counter-clockwise direction, focusing on center lane driving as well as smooth streering commends around curves.
 Here is an example image from the center camera:

+![alt text][image1]

+To train the model to be able to recover from being off-center, I use the side camera images, which are associated with adjusted steering angles as illstrated below:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+Here are example images from the left and right cameras:

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

 Then I repeated this process on track two in order to get more data points.